-To achieve this, the internship will consider the following tasks:
+To achieve this, the internship will consider the following tasks :

 - 1. Definition and formalization of an extension to separation logics to express summary predicates defined by universal quantification over a set.
 This task consists in defining the new logical connector and the general form of logical predicates that the analysis will manipulate together with the associated abstraction relation (the tie between program states and logical formulas that describe them).
-Moreover, this will also be the opportunity to check that the underlying logics allows to write paper proofs for programs manipulating structures such as union finds or graphs without adjacency lists. - 2.
+Moreover, this will also be the opportunity to check that the logics allows to write paper proofs for programs manipulating structures such as union finds or graphs without adjacency lists. - 2.
 Definition of the abstract domain operations.
 The second task aims at defining the core analysis algorithms.
 Analyses based on inductive predicates [1,2] need to unfold inductive predicates to materialize cells and analyze updates precisely, and to fold inductive predicates in order to guarantee the termination of the analysis.
 The counterpart for these unfolding and folding mechanism, using the set of logical predicates fixed in the first point need to be defined, formalized, and proved correct. - 3.
 Implementation and evaluation.
 The final step consists in the implementation and evaluation of the analysis.
 This implementation will be done in the context of the MemCAD static analyzer [5], so as to reuse the definition of basic logical predicates and analysis algorithms, and implement only the new constructions and algorithms defined in the two previous points.

-Pré-requis:
+Pré-requis :

-For this internship, it would be preferable that the student is familiar enough with semantics and abstract interpretation, but a candidate interested in the foundations of programming languages would also be able to acquire the required knowledge.
+For this internship, it would be preferable that the student is familiar enough with abstract interpretation techniques as taught in lecture "2-6 Abstract Interpretation : Application to Verification and Static Analysis".